 I’ve written and entire post about how much we love Grounds for Sculpture, so I won’t get into too much detail here.
 (Go read THIS POST for more AND a free printable scavenger hunt!)
 It’s a gorgeous place to take a walk with the kids exploring art and nature.
-Grounds for Sculpture is open Thursdays through Mondays from 10 a.m. to 6 p.m.
+Grounds for Sculpture is open daily from 10 a.m. to 6 p.m. except for Tuesdays.
 You need to purchase time tickets online.
 Kids 5 and under are free.
 And you can often get free passes at your local library!

 1001 Longwood Road, Kennett Square

 Longwood Gardens is a popular Christmas spot and it’s always beautiful in the spring and summer, but don’t forget that you can go in the fall, too!
 We actually spent Henry’s first birthday at Longwood Gardens.
 The colors are gorgeous, it’s not too hot or cold walking around, and they have a really cute kids area.
 Plus, we’re always all about the train displays!
-The Garden Railway with Thomas and his friends opens on October 2 and remains open until the beginning of January.
+The Garden Railway with Thomas and his friends opens on October 1 and remains open until the beginning of January.
+There’s also a Pumpkin Playground from October 7 through Halloween.
 Longwood Gardens is open every day except Tuesday.